Board of Trustees

 Please send a letter of Inquiry to NominatingCommittee@cchsny.org

-The Columbia County Historical Society is a not-for-profit, 501(c)(3) organization dedicated to the interpretation and preservation of the history and culture of Columbia County, New York.
+The Columbia County Historical Society is a private, nonprofit, 501(c)(3) organization permanently chartered by the Board of Regents, State Education Department, The University of the State of New York. and dedicated to the preservation, interpretation and presentation of the history and culture of Columbia County, New York.

 It is the goal of CCHS to encourage understanding, knowledge, and preservation of the County's heritage through the acquisition and conservation of historic architecture and properties, objects and documents, and through the sponsorship of research, publications, exhibitions, and educational programs.